leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/wrangle.md

 Wrangling is often considered something you will learn on the job.
 The skills required are a familiarity with different data types, in particular, how to construct, subset, and aggregate values from them.

-#### Long to wide
+#### Long to wide data frames

-One of the most common tasks is the translation between long and wide datasets, also known as pivoting.
+One of the most common tasks is the translation between long and wide data frames, also known as pivoting.

 Long and wide datasets are both rectangular data formats but long format data often stores a single measurement per row where a wide format would store multiple measurements per row that are related to the same entity.
 For example